crate/crate/README.rst

 - is a document oriented data base.

-- manages the documents in a relational database like manner.
+- has the ability to scale horizontally extremely well.

+- forms a cluster and handles replicas for you.

 - offers SQL to query and manage documents.